LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 ------------------

-This section includes examples of the most common tasks that are performed using the `email_pop` type.
+This section includes examples of the most common tasks that are performed using the :type:`email_pop` type.
 See the :ref:`Email Parsing <email-parsing>` section that follows for examples of downloading messages and parsing them for storage in a database.

-Download and delete all emails from a POP server
+Download and Delete All Emails from a POP Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open a connection to the POP server using `email_pop` with the appropriate host,